Lula27/week-3-game/README.md

 # week-3-game
-I designed and deployed a political hangman game.
+I designed and deployed a letter guessing game.